 1995 Ford F150 | $742 | $451 |

-How does F-150 insurance compare to other trucks?
+How does the price of F-150 insurance compare?

-In the competitive half-ton truck segment, Ford F150 insurance cost ranks second, edging out the GMC Sierra and Toyota Tundra.
-With a segment average insurance cost of $1,915, the F150 averages about $121 less per year.
+In the competitive 2023 half-ton truck segment, Ford F-150 insurance cost ranks second.
+With a segment average insurance cost of $1,915, the F-150 averages about $121 less per year.

-When compared to all vehicles (not just other large trucks) it also fares well, as the average F150 insurance rate is $109 more than the national average of $1,685.
+When compared to all vehicles (not just other large trucks) it also fares well.
+When compared to all 2023 model year vehicles (not just half-ton pickups), insurance on the Ford F-150 costs 5.7% less than the overall national average insurance rate of $1,900 per year.

 The chart below shows how well Ford F-150 insurance compares to all other large trucks including the #2 and #3 selling trucks, the Chevy Silverado 1500 and the Ram 1500.

-Here’s how those four models compare to a 2023 Ford F150 for both average price and insurance cost.
+Here’s how those four models compare to a 2023 Ford F-150 for both average purchase price and insurance cost.

-The F150 is the best selling truck in American for good reason.
-It’s loaded with features, is easy on the eyes, and it can also check the “cheapest truck insurance” box.
+The F-150 is the best-selling truck in America for good reason.
+It’s loaded with features, is easy on the eyes, and can also check the “affordable truck insurance” box.

-Averaging less than the overall national average car insurance rate of $1,685, the Ford F150 should be fairly easy on the wallet when the car insurance bill comes (depending on trim level and options, of course).
+And averaging less than the average insurance rate for all 2023 vehicles, the Ford F-150 should be fairly easy on the wallet when the car insurance bill comes (depending on trim level and options, of course).

 View additional insurance cost comparisons for the Ford F-150 or many other makes and models of vehicles.